 Families raised with acupuncture, herbs, and whole food nutrition take responsibility for their health, have a greater appreciation for the healing capacity of their bodies, and learn to live in harmony with nature.

-So, it’s up to you moms!
+It’s up to you moms!
 You are the core of your family; the choices you make impact everyone.
 And I’m positive that choosing TCM to care for your health is a wonderful first step in creating the family of your dreams.

 Do you know a woman who is planning a pregnancy or who is currently pregnant and interested in holistic care?
 Please forward this post to them!
-And let me know if you have any questions in the comments.

 Well wishes to you all…